dhh1128/codecraft.co/courage-counts.md

 </ul>
 Such statements are really just fear, dressed up in fancy clothing.

 I'm not going to claim that these fears are irrational.
-It could very well be that your change is risky, courting allies is a recipe for frustration, and you'll fail.
+It could very well be that your change is risky, courting als is a recipe for frustration, and you'll fail.

 Mafatu's fear of the sea was rational, too--and it was based on <a title="Earned Pragmatism" href="earned-pragmatism.md">traumatic, real-world experience, not theory</a>.
 But when the need was great, Mafatu plunged in, met his fears, and mastered them.